 Inspection and Requested Repairs – Did the buyers get a pre-inspection or do they plan on having one after the offer is accepted?
 What will happen if the buyer finds items that they want to negotiate to be repaired?
 Different buyers have different comfort levels when it comes to these issues and this is a top variable to evaluate and determine the parameters that are most advantageous for you.

 Additional Items – Do the buyers want the chandelier in the dining room?
 How do you feel about that?

 Closing Date – How does your preferred closing date concur with theirs?

 Rent Back – If you need more time to move out after closing and get your next home transaction in order, will the buyer allow for a period of time to rent back the home for a few weeks up to a month or two?

 As you can see, there is so much more than price to consider when evaluating offers.
 If this has you overwhelmed, don’t worry!
 We will be there to help you evaluate the offers and determine the best course of action for you.
 Contact us at 509-765-3463 and 509-246-6369.

-Gary Mann Real Estate and Team Up Real Estate are two companies working together to provide Buyers and Sellers unmatched performance.
+Better Homes and Gardens Gary Mann Realty has working together to provide Buyers and Sellers unmatched performance.
 With nearly 50 agents we are easily the largest real Estate team in the area.
 Our team of experts specialize everything from helping First Time Home Buyers to large Farm and Commercial transactions.
 Our residential sales team can help with Selling your current home as well as Buying your next one.
-Together Gary Mann Real Estate and Team Up Real Estate help almost 3x as many buyers than any of the competition in Moses Lake and the surrounding areas.
-And when it comes Selling your home we are the marketing experts!
+Together Better Homes and Gardens Gary Mann Realty help almost 3x as many buyers than any of the competition in Moses Lake and the surrounding areas.
+And when it comes to Selling your home we are the marketing experts!
 Nobody does more to market your home than we do, let us show you.